 This helps us identify charities which perform well over the longer term.

 When there is a fresh round of visits to be conducted, we will contact everyone in the Charity Visits Scheme to ask about their availability, offering dates in which the charity is free to host the visit.
 (If you have already done a visit that year, you shouldn’t feel under any pressure to volunteer again in the same year although of course you would be very welcome if you would like to.)

 Based on the responses, we will choose two volunteers to visit the charity.

 Realistically, all visits have to take place during the working day because that is when the applicant charity’s staff and trustees will be available and the charity’s activities will be happening.
 However, your visit will be benefitting not one charity but two – MTF, and the charity which has applied for funding – so it should definitely qualify for any CSR policy your employer has on letting employees take a certain number of hours off to do charitable things.
 We can provide an official explanation to your employer from MTF's trustees on headed paper, to help you arrange time off.

 However, if a Charity Visits Scheme member has an employer who simply won’t give them time off for CSR purposes, we would ask them to be prepared to use a half day’s annual leave to conduct the visit.

 Understandably, many City employers are persuaded to do CSR work with charities with sophisticated fundraising capabilities, precisely because those charities already have the resources to put their case very well.
-If you become involved in the Merchant Taylors’ Charity Visits Scheme, you can take pride in helping smaller charities who do just as fantastic work on the City’s doorstep, but don’t have a big fundraising budget.
+If you become involved in the Merchant Taylors’ Foundation Charity Visits Scheme, you can take pride in helping smaller charities who do just as fantastic work on the City’s doorstep, but don’t have a big fundraising budget.